 Virginia offers affordable health insurance plans from many of the top companies in the US.
 Individual, family, Senior Medicare, and small business coverage is available throughout the entire calendar year.
 During Open Enrollment (and Special Enrollment Periods), persons under age 65 may be eligible for large federal subsidies.
 Current, past and potential future medical questions will not impact the price you pay for a policy, and extra out-of-pocket expenses and waiting periods will not be applied.

 Senior and Under age-65 enrollment periods differ, with Medigap enrollment beginning in October, and Under-65 enrollment beginning in November.
 HSA-owners can use accumulated funds to pay for qualified expenses, although additional contributions can not be made.
-A high-deductible Supplement plan is offered (PLan F-HD).
+A high-deductible Supplement plan is offered (Plan F-HD) with a $2,340 deductible.

 Here in the Old Dominion State, there are many top-rated health insurance companies that offer comprehensive benefits at a surprisingly low cost.
-Whether you need catastrophic, student, HSA, self-employed or temporary coverage, there's a Va carrier that can provide the policy that fits your specific needs.
+Whether you need catastrophic, student, HSA, self-employed, or temporary coverage, there's a Va carrier that can provide the policy that fits your specific needs.
 You can keep policies long-term, or terminate coverage at any time.
 Each year, new companies become available, while occasionally, existing carriers exit the market.
 Often, new Medicare Part D prescription plans also become available.
+Tier 1 and Tier2 drugs receive the lowest copay (often $0).

 We have listed below the major companies that do business in the state, and a brief description of some of the most competitive on-Marketplace products they offer.
 Both Obamacare and non-Obamacare plans are offered.
-Beginning in 2019, enhanced short-term plans became available without a tax penalty, creating a low-cost option that benefits specific applicants.
+Last year, enhanced short-term plans became available without a tax penalty, creating a low-cost option that benefits specific applicants.
 Many carriers offer Medicare Supplement, Part D, and Advantage plans, but do not participate in the private individual or Exchange market.

 Aetna is a 150-year old company and is one of the nation's largest financial institutions.
 They previously offered plans in the Catastrophic, Bronze, and Silver tiers, but no longer offer private Marketplace plans to persons under age 65.
 Because of the nationwide network, you won't have trouble finding a doctor or specialist if you constantly travel out of the area.
 If you are eligible for Medicare, there are many additional Medigap options that are very popular.
 Small-business owner plans are also offered, along with many low-cost options for the self-employed.

-Aetna acquired Coventry seven years ago, and markets their plans under a separate brand name in many states.
+Aetna acquired Coventry eight years ago, and markets their plans under a separate brand name in many states.
 The move made them the third largest carrier in the US, and expanded their market share in most of the country.
-However, they exited many state Exchanges, and previously offered plans in Virginia, Nebraska, Iowa, and Delaware, but they do not offer private coverage in 2019.
-Depending upon possible Administration legislation, individual coverage may be offered again in 2020 or 2021.
+However, they exited many state Exchanges, and previously offered plans in Virginia, Nebraska, Iowa, and Delaware, but they do not offer private coverage in 2020.
+Depending upon possible Administration legislation, individual coverage may be offered again in 2021.

 Medicare Advantage plans offered include Medicare Select Plan, Better Health Inc, Medicare Prime Plan, Medicare Choice Plan, and Medicare Essential Plan.